 My name is Ben Mosior, and in my relatively short time being alive I’ve had the privilege of learning through many difficult, strange, and often wonderful experiences.
 Each has led me, in its own way, to envision a world where everyone acts intentionally to harness their innate capabilities, transcend structural boundaries, and reduce suffering.

 I can best describe myself as an empathic problem solver — someone who “gets in the middle” of difficult situations, grasps both the social and technical nuance, and brings about sustainable improvement.
 I help entrepreneurs and leaders in purposeful organizations gain renewed situational awareness, break free of inertia, and focus in on effective execution.
-I provide careful guidance to people experiencing frustration at not knowing where to begin, those concerned with why things aren’t working as expected, and anyone overwhelmed by feelings of uncertainty.
-I’m the person you call to help get “unstuck,” restore effectiveness, and correct course to reach success.

 All the best,